 Understanding Minnesota DUI Laws

-Minnesota law classifies DWI offenses into degrees, with 4th-degree DWI being the least severe and typically applied to first-time offenders.
+Minnesota law classifies DWI charges into degrees, with 4th-degree DWI being the least severe and typically applied to first-time offenders.
 Despite being the lowest degree, it still carries serious penalties and lasting consequences.

-Even though a first DWI is often considered a misdemeanor, the penalties can extend beyond court fines.
+Even though a first time DUI is often considered a misdemeanor, the penalties can extend beyond court fines.
 Minnesota’s approach combines criminal penalties, administrative consequences, and collateral impacts that affect your daily life.

 - License revocation: A first offense typically leads to a 90-day license revocation (or 180 days if you refuse testing).